post detail page top

 5. Electric Power and Distributions

-The code provides for energy efficient design for commercial building such that it reduces the use of energy without affecting the building function, comfort, health or productivity of the occupants and with appropriate regard for economic considerations.
+The code provides for energy efficient design for commercial buildings such that it reduces the use of energy without affecting the building function, comfort, health or productivity of the occupants and with appropriate regard for economic considerations.
 The code eliminates building design practices that lead to unnecessarily high building energy use and associated costs.

 While the code has been developed at the central level, the state governments have the flexibility to modify ECBC to suit local or regional needs and notify them for its enforcement.